ozgurgulerx/aistudio-workshop-ozguler/Labs/PART2 /1-CodeFirstDev/1-EnvSetup.md

-# Why prefer Code-first Development with Azure AI SDK?
+# Why prefer "code-first" development with Azure AI SDK over AI Studio UI?
 ![Alt text](../../../media/p01.webp)
 "Code First" development with Azure SDK offers significant advantages over simple UI-based development due to its flexibility and control, version control and collaboration, and reusability and automation.
 By writing code, developers can achieve fine-grained customization and implement complex logic that might be challenging or impossible through a UI.
 This approach also enables the use of source control systems like Git, allowing for effective tracking of changes, collaborative efforts, and the ability to roll back to previous versions if needed.
 Code reviews through pull requests ensure high-quality code and adherence to best practices.
 Moreover, code-first development promotes the reuse of components and modules across different projects, reducing redundancy and increasing efficiency.
 Automation is another key benefit, as infrastructure and deployments can be scripted and automated, leading to more consistent and reliable processes.